Sollace/JarJarBinks/README.md

     jarjar enigma [srg] [minecraft-version.jar] [output]
        srg - path to notch-mcp.srg file.
-(It has to be this one, otherwise things will act weird.) jar - the minecraft.jar that the mappings apply to output - location where you want to save to resulting .enigma file
+(It has to be this one, otherwise things will act weird.) jar - the minecraft.jar that the mappings apply to output - location where you want to save the resulting .enigma file

 To do class matchings: